-All rooms have huge Jacuzzis complete with comfortable head-rests and, best of all, an underwater sound system with a CD player and radio built in.
-By the side are candles and a menu of bath baskets (extra cost) offering options like the 'Love Elixir Bath', 'Body and Soul' or 'Life Burst Energy'.
+All rooms have huge Jacuzzis complete with comfortable head-rests.
+By the side are candles and a menu of bath baskets (extra cost).
 All feature scented oils, salts and little treats such as champagne, sliced fruit or eye masks.

 There are Scottish showers, too, with 3 shower heads, which are said to aid circulation but are rather complicated to use.
-By the glass-bowl basins, you’ll find a generous assortment of organic toiletries, but should you run out there’s a stash in the cupboard for purchase.
-This ‘boutique’ sells everything from eye masks to bath bombs and exfoliators.
+By the glass-bowl basins, you’ll find a generous assortment of toiletries, but should you run out there’s a stash in the cupboard for purchase.
+This ‘boutique’ sells everything from bath bombs to exfoliators.

-When you’ve exhausted all the water and steam options, the home entertainment system will keep you busy: large plasma TVs, iPod docks and HiFis feature in every room, plus there’s a DVD library downstairs.
+When you’ve exhausted all the water and steam options, the home entertainment system will keep you busy: large plasma TVs and DVD players feature in every room, plus there’s a DVD library downstairs.

 CasaCalma certainly takes its eco ethos seriously: the light wood floors and walls are all sustainable/certified wood and the swirly cream patterned wallpaper is imported from Italy, as there’s no environmentally certified wallpaper in Argentina.

-Breakfast and lunch are served in the small white dining room on the ground floor, which looks out onto glassed greenery.
+Breakfast is served in the small white ground-floor dining room, which looks out onto glassed greenery.
 Breakfast is somewhat indulgent for a wellness hotel, with muffins, honey-glazed croissants and sweet dulce de leche, although there are cereals and fruit salad, too.
 There are also delicious juices made from herbs and exotic fruits native to Argentina.

-Lunch is served until 3pm, with dishes such as whole-wheat spaghetti, salmon, risottos and lean cuts of beef; after that you can order from the 24-hour room service menu of house-made burgers, pizzas, sandwiches and salads.
-The food is organic where possible (including the meat) and CasaCalma’s head chef caters to any special requests.
+Later in the day, you can order from the 24-hour room service menu of house-made burgers, pizzas, sandwiches and salads.
+The food is organic where possible (including the meat).

 Typical of the hotel’s feel at home philosophy are the 18 white boards that hang from the wall in the dining room, which make up the honesty bar: grab a beer from the fridge and just note what you took on your room’s board.

-CasaCalma doesn’t offer dinner, but its location in the city centre means it’s easy to find somewhere good to eat.
+CasaCalma's location in the city centre means it’s easy to find somewhere good for lunch and dinner.
 Restaurants include El Establo (Paraguay 489, just off Calle Florida), a classic steak house with uniformed waiters serving up arguably the best grilled meat in town.
 Or for a taste of Argentine pizza, try the hugely popular Pizzeria El Cuartito (Tacahuano, 937, 3 blocks from the hotel).
 It’s not smart, but heaves with locals every night of the week, with guaranteed atmosphere and good, cheesy pizzas.